 Even though killing a leopard is a huge offence which causes heavy fine and imprisonment, still, there is an isolated incident in Sri Lanka in which the animals being killed for the skin.
 Most of the times they are found while they trapped in snares and traps, gunshot injuries are also a major reason for deaths among the leopards.

 Sri Lanka is a country with a wide range of fauna and flora and elephant is the largest animal on the island.
 Sri Lanka jungles are inhabited by a large number of elephants and the country has recorded the highest wild elephant population in Asia.
 The people in the areas, where wild elephants to be found, facing many hardships due to the wild elephants, this resulted through the reducing wildlife cover.

 There are many steps that were taken in the past to minimize the human-elephant conflict and such incidents get the prompt attention of media and public.
 But the incident in which the leopards are being killed is ignored while they are heard by the people.
 One unfortunate incident reported in 2009 from Sinharaja, where First-ever Black leopard was found on the island, at the time of discovery it was dead and had been a victim of a trap.
 The number of poaching incidents seems to be on an upswing for the last few years.
 Below is the incident related to deaths of big cats in Sri Lanka.

 January 2011, Nuwara Eliya, Leopard killed poaching

 March 2009, Sinharaja, Black Leopard

-These are the incidents being observed and there are probably many such incidents, which not popularized in the country.
+These are few incidents being observed in the past and there are probably many such incidents, which not popularized in the country.
 These incidents show the immediate attention of the government and naturalists in order to protect the giant cats before they leave us forever.